picoders1/HEALTH-INSURANCE-RENEWAL-PREDICTION-and-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 ## Objectives:
 1. The objective is to predict insurance policy renewals for existing customers using predictive modeling.
-2. To segment existing customers for better targeting through focused marketing strategies.
+2. Segment existing customers for better targeting through focused marketing strategies.

 ## 2. Technical Stacks